corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 Policies are as follows:

-- As described in the GAEN framework (more details [here](https://developer.apple.com/documentation/exposurenotification/setting_up_a_key_server)), diagnosis keys must not be distributed before two hours after the end of the key's expeiration window.
+- As described in the GAEN framework (more details [here](https://developer.apple.com/documentation/exposurenotification/setting_up_a_key_server)), diagnosis keys must not be distributed before two hours after the end of the key's expiration window(calculated by adding the rolling period of the key to its start interval number).
 - The shifting policy.
 Which ensures that each distribution/export file published to the CDN. contains at least 140 Temporary Exposure Keys (configurable by the `shifting-policy-threshold` property).
 Where there are less keys available to distribute in a specific distribution run, these keys are shifted to a succeeding export,